minhdang241/learning_cplusplus/principle_and_practice_cpp/note.md

     - The compiler set aside memory for code called `code storage`.
     - The compiler set aside memory for global variables called `static storage`.
     - The compiler set aside memory for function calls and local variables called `stack storage`.
-    - The left over memory is called `free store`.
+    - The leftover memory is called `free store`.

 Memory layout:
 <table>